cnobile2012/bahai-calendar/docs/source/ideas.rst

 that I use for Tehran Iran is 51.285817, if this is put into the formula above we get 3.419055 hours, the political offset is 3.5 hours.
-A thirds example is in India, the eastern side has a longitude of 81.1875° giving it an offset of 5.41 hours and the west side logitude is 71.5429687° giving it an offset of 4.769 hours.
+A thirds example is in India, the eastern side has a longitude of 81.1875° giving it an offset of 5.41 hours and the west side longitude is 71.5429687° giving it an offset of 4.769 hours.
 The political time zone for the whole country is 5.5 hours which is more than any place in the country.